haagahelia/ohke-teknologiat/07_azure/README.md

 #### Azure Container Registry

-Now that we have our Docker container built and running locally, the next step is to publish it and run it on top of Azure infrastructure.
+Now that we have our Docker image built and running locally, the next step is to publish it and run it on top of Azure infrastructure.
 For this we use Azure Container Registry:

 > *"Azure Container Registry is a managed, private Docker registry service based on the open-source Docker Registry 2.0.
 Create and maintain Azure container registries to store and manage your private Docker container images and related artifacts.*"
 >
 > [Microsoft.
 Introduction to private Docker container registries in Azure.](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-intro)

-There are other container regisries as well, such as [Docker Hub](https://hub.docker.com/) and [GitHub Packages](https://github.com/features/packages).
+There are other container registries as well, such as [Docker Hub](https://hub.docker.com/) and [GitHub Packages](https://github.com/features/packages).

 First, we [create a new private container registry in Azure](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal).
 In our demo, the registry is called `swd4tn023` and located at `swd4tn023.azurecr.io`.